konveyor/enhancements/enhancements/containerless-kantra/README.md

 ### Requirements

 Users will be expected to have or install several tools onto their machines, such as OpenJDK, Maven, fernflower, and tar.
-We will produce and ship our [rulesets](https://github.com/konveyor/rulesets/), JDTLS, and the [Java Bundle](https://github.com/konveyor/java-analyzer-bundle).
+We will produce and ship our [rulesets](https://github.com/konveyor/rulesets/), JDTLS, and the [Java Bundle](https://github.com/konveyor/java-analyzer-bundle) as release artifacts.

-The user will be instructed to set these packaged binaries and rules in a known location, such as `$HOME/.kantra/`.
+The user will be instructed to set these packaged binaries and rules in a known location, such as `$HOME/.kantra/`, which they will also need to include in their PATH.
 Alternatively, an install script can set these.

 ## Design Details

 ### Technical Implmentation

 A new analyze subcommand can be introduced for kantra to recognize when to start the containerized version of analysis versus the non-containerized option.
-This could look like `kantra analyze-java-only <options>`.
+This could look like `kantra analyze-bin --provider=java <options>`.
 Another option for starting the analyze subcommand without running containers would be to detect existing packaged requirements at the expected location discussed in the [requirements](#requirements).
 However, in this case, we would want to provide an option to disable this behavior.

 There will be a new package in kantra, `no-container`, that will be added for this case.
 This package will import the [analyzer](https://github.com/konveyor/analyzer-lsp), [external Java provider](https://github.com/konveyor/analyzer-lsp/tree/main/external-providers/java-external-provider), and the [static-report](https://github.com/konveyor/static-report).